Mario Cipollini

-Life and career
+His career highlights include the Road World Championships and Milan–San Remo in 2002, and 42 stages in the Giro d'Italia.
+He also won 12 stages in the Tour de France and three stages in the Vuelta a España.

+Career

 Cipollini was born in San Giusto di Compito, surrounded by the mountains of Capannori south of Lucca, Tuscany.
 He came from a cycling family – his father, Vivaldo, had been a successful amateur racer in his youth, whilst his brother Cesare had raced as a professional and his sister Tiziana had also competed as a cyclist.
-Mario was a prolific winner in his youth career, scoring a total of 125 victories in age group and amateur races before joining the professional peloton in 1989.
+Mario was a prolific winner in his youth career, scoring a total of 125 victories in age-group and amateur races before joining the professional peloton in 1989.

-His career highlights include the Road World Championships and Milan–San Remo in 2002, and 42 stages in the Giro d'Italia.
-Cipollini's 42nd Giro stage win in 2003 – his last stage win in that race — broke the record by Alfredo Binda that had stood since 1933.
-He also won 12 stages in the Tour de France and three stages in the Vuelta a España.
 In the 1999 Tour de France, he led the peloton on the fastest stage in the history of the Tour, averaging more than 50 km/h over 194.5 km.
 In the same Tour, he won 4 stages in a row, setting the post-World War II record for consecutive stage wins.
 He has also found success in Belgium, winning Gent–Wevelgem in 1992, 1993 and 2002 (record).